 A corporate website is an artefact in the same way that bits of pottery left from a long-lost civilisation are artefacts.
 What your website says about your company are hidden in the artefacts.

-The most interesting bits are how a website can shove a spotlight on the underlying cultural assumptions of an organisation.
-A website shows everyone how a business “really” believes things should be done, who holds the power and who gets the rewards.
+The most interesting parts of looking at a website, are how a website can focus a spotlight on the underlying cultural assumptions of an organisation and leadership team.

 Here’s a few ways that the dirty secrets can be hung out on display on a website.